-Both+and thinking allows us to understand paradoxes and calls for creative solutions that are inclusive of all stakeholders. /WHAT IS ASSESSED HERE: HOW YOU BALANCE YOUR CAPACITY TO ANALYZE AND PLAN WITH THE UNDERSTANDING OF NATURAL CYCLES, AND MAKE THEM PART OF YOUR MINDSET.
+Both+and thinking allows us to understand paradoxes and calls for creative solutions that are inclusive of all stakeholders.

+/WHAT IS ASSESSED HERE:

+HOW YOU BALANCE YOUR CAPACITY

+TO ANALYZE AND PLAN WITH THE

+UNDERSTANDING OF NATURAL

+CYCLES, AND MAKE THEM PART OF

+YOUR MINDSET.

-This graph shows only one dimension - cognitive meaning that you have an intellectual understanding about this aspect.
-You are not necessarily engaging your feelings nor converting them into actions.
-You might use this information to explore your emotions related to this aspect of the sustainability mindset, and perhaps find ways to convert your understanding into actions.
+This graph shows only one dimension - cognitive - indicating that you have knowledge about this aspect, without necessarily connecting it with your behaviors.
+You might use this information to seek ways to convert your understanding into action.